ZhengYuan-Public/zhengyuan-public.github.io/_posts/2023-08-10-PersonalBlogWithJekyll.md

 image:
   https://indii.org/assets/jekyll.png
 math: true
-categories: [website, jekyll]
+categories: [Website, Jekyll]
 tags: [website, jekyll]
 ---

 ## A Brief Introduction to Jekyll

 Jekyll is a static site generator, also called a site builder, that transforms plain text files into static HTML and CSS files.
 It was written in **Ruby**, and it is open-source and free to use.
-Jekyll is a popular choice for creating websites and blogs because it is easy to use and it produces fast-loading, lightweight websites.
+Jekyll is a popular choice for creating websites and blogs because it is easy to use and produces fast-loading, lightweight websites.
 Jekyll websites are also easy to deploy and host on any web server.

-Apparently,the  I'm using this Jekyll website to store my notes.

 ### A Brief Introduction to Ruby
 Ruby was designed and developed in the mid-1990s by Yukihiro "Matz" Matsumoto in Japan.
 Ruby is known for its elegant syntax, which makes it easy to read and write.
 Here are some key features of **Ruby**: